 You want to choose a sunscreen with:

-- Zinc oxide as the active ingredient: Zinc oxide is a mineral that provides broad spectrum protection from the sun rays (that is, it blocks both UVA and UVB rays) and is soothing to the skin (it’s also the active ingredient in many natural diaper creams!).
+Zinc oxide is a mineral that provides broad spectrum protection from the sun rays (that is, it blocks both UVA and UVB rays) and is soothing to the skin — it’s also the active ingredient in many natural diaper creams!
 As a physical sunscreen, it sits on top of the skin rather than being absorbed into the skin as with chemical sunscreens.

 You want to avoid sunscreen with: